madhurish/home-automation-nodeMCU/web_app/README.md

 # Web App Files

-## This folder has all the required files for the website.
+## This folder has all the required files for the site.